wayke-se/wayke-ecom-js/README.md

             topic: "[Dealer Specific Topic]",
             channel: "[Ecom Channel Name]",
         },
+        bankIdThumbprint: "[Dealer Specific BankId Certificate Thumbprint]"
     };
     config.bind(newConfig);

 As an example, orders originating from https://www.wayke.se will have a topic `Wayke` and a channel `wayke.se`.
 For orders originating from the Wayke iOS app, the topic will be `Wayke` and the channel `iOS-app`.
 For Android, the channel will be `Android-app`.

+### Swedish BankId Thumbprint

+By default Wayke's BankId certificate is used to verify customer identity.
+There is an optional configuration property `bankIdThumbprint` which allows for dealers to use their own BankId certificate.
+If the certificate's thumbprint is set that certificate will be used instead, given that it is correctly setup in the Dealer back-office.

 ## Using